 The motion tracking methodology (CMCC) is published and shall be cited as Lavergne, et al. (2010):

 Which satellite sensors are processed?

-The sensors and channels used are SSMIS (91 GHz H&V pol.) on board DMSP platform F17 and ASCAT (C-band backscatter) on board EUMETSAT platform Metop-A, and AMSR-2 on board JAXA platform GCOM-W.
+The sensors and channels used are SSMIS (91 GHz H&V pol.) on board DMSP platform F17, ASCAT (C-band backscatter) on board EUMETSAT platform Metop-A, and AMSR-2 on board JAXA platform GCOM-W.

 What is the spatial resolution of this product?

 The low resolution sea ice drift product is a gridded dataset.
 The grid has 62.5 km spacing on a Polar Stereographic projection mapping.
 Definitions for the projection parameters can be found in the NetCDF files as well as in the Product User's Manual.